Building CI/CD pipelines for Dataiku DSS¶

 Automation nodes are made to run production analytics flows.
 You will find the installation guide in the documentation.
 If you are looking to deploy an analytics flow, you will need two of those.
 In reality, you only need one, but in our pipeline, we will leverage a pre-prod instance to run some tests before moving to a production one.

 API nodes are made to serve live prediction requests.
 You can either deploy a single static API node or a kubernetes cluster of API nodes.
 In the examples related to API endpoints deployment, we need two static nodes, one for testing and one for production.
-See the documentation for the installation guide.
+See the installation guide in the product documentation.

 In addition to these DSS requirements, you need an orchestrator with the ability to execute Python code.
 Our examples are using mostly Jenkins, but there is one on also on Azure Pipelines.
 Generally speaking, any pipeline tool will work, as long as you can execute Python code with it.
 (Technically, you can also use DSS HTTP REST APIs, but this will be much more complex so we strongly advise to go for the Python client).